George Christopher Archibald

 Archibald was born in Scotland, the first son of Dorothy Archibald and George Archibald, 1st Baron Archibald.
 He completed high school at Phillips Exeter Academy in New Hampshire, and received his bachelor's degree in history from Cambridge University in 1943.
 After military service in WWII and Palestine, he completed a Bachelor of Science in economics at the London School of Economics in 1951.

 After graduation Archibald taught in Otago, New Zealand, but returned to the London School of Economics (LSE) in 1955 and was appointed to the staff.
 He was one of the founding members of the LSE Staff Seminar on Methodology, Measurement and Testing.
 He left LSE in 1964 to join the staff at the newly created University of Essex, where he received a professor's chair in 1967.
 In 1971, he moved to the University of British Columbia.
 Also in 1971 he married Daphne May Vincent Henman, his second wife.
 Upon the death of his father, instead of becoming Baron Archibald, he renounced the peerage, expressing the opinion that hereditary honours were empty honours.
-He retired from the University of British Columbia in 1991 and returned to Scotland.
+He retired from the University of British Columbia in 1991 and moved back to Britain.